-CARBS FOR ATHLETES For athletic people who routinely train hard 4 to 6 days a week,
+CARBS FOR ATHLETES For athletic people who routinely train board 4 to 4 days a week

-For athletic people who routinely train hard 4 to 6 days a week carbs enhance performance and should be the foundation of each meal.
+For athletic people who routinely train hard 4 to 6 days a week, grains, fruits and vegetables (aka carbs) enhance performance and should be the foundation of each meal.

-The International Olympic Committee's research-based recommendations for an optimal sports diet include far more carbs than you may realize.
+The International Olympic Committee's research-based recommendations for an optimal sports diet include far more carbohydrates than you may realize.